This article guides you to set up Jenkins build inside a Docker container using Docker-based Jenkins build agents.

 As you know, spinning up a new container takes less than a minute; every build spins up a new container, builds the project, and is destroyed.
 This way, you can reduce the number of static Jenkins build VMs.

-Docker containers as Build Slaves
+Docker Containers as Build Agents/Slaves

 I assume that you have a Jenkins server up and running.
 If you do not have one, follow this tutorial.
-How to setup jenkins 2
+How to setup Jenkins 2

 Let’s Implement It